 - served in the classroom during the homeroom period

-NDS partners with 98 parochial, charter and small Christian schools throughout the southeastern region of Pennsylvania.
+NDS partners with 109 parochial, charter and small Christian schools throughout the southeastern region of Pennsylvania.
 On an average day 17,000 lunches are served.
 The School Lunch provides a student with 1/3 of their daily requirement for calories and key growth nutrients.
 In School Year 2012-13, the nutrient standards for the School lunch program were changed.
 As a result, there has been an increase in the number of whole grains served, and an increase in the quantity and variety of fresh fruit and vegetables served.
 NDS uses the “Reach for the Stars” theme to encourage students to select and eat their daily servings of fresh fruit and vegetables.
-Based on family income, school lunch is available at a reduced price of $.40 or at no cost.
-For the 2016-2017 school year, a full price lunch is $2.40 per day.
+Based on family income, school lunch is available either at full price or at no cost.
+For the 2018-2019 school year, a full price lunch is $2.60 per day.
 NDS assists participating schools by fully equipping them with a convection oven, refrigerator and freezer.
 NDS also maintains the equipment.
 NDS provides compensation to participating schools to cover the cost of running the program.

 Community Eligibility Provision